builtforme/CodeBnb/README.md

 Add a `GET` method on each.
 Configure each method as a `LAMBDA_PROXY` to your AWS Lambda function.

+3. Add a `POST` method on `/assignment`, also configured as a Lambda Proxy.
+4. Click Actions > Deploy API to deploy the API.
+Create a new stage to deploy to (this stage name will be visible in your URL).

 ### Google Sheets Setup
 Follow instructions at https://www.npmjs.com/package/google-spreadsheet#service-account-recommended-method.
 You'll need to go to https://console.cloud.google.com and create a project, then enable the Sheets API.
 Then under Credentials > Create credentials > Service account key.
 You'll be given a JSON file to download and among a bunch of other stuff it will contain your client email and private key.